miccai-ultrasound/miccai-ultrasound.github.io/asmus20.md

 # ASMUS Workshop '20

-The 1st International Workshop of Advances in Simplifying Medical UltraSound
+**The 1st International Workshop of Advances in Simplifying Medical UltraSound (ASMUS) - a workshop held in conjunction with MICCAI 2020, the 23rd International Conference on Medical Image Computing and Computer Assisted Intervention.**

 ## Program